awsdocs/amazon-pinpoint-user-guide/doc-source/journeys-add-activities.md

 1. For **Choose the method that you want to use to send messages**, select **Specify a webhook URL**\.

 1. For **Webhook URL**, enter the address of the webhook that you want to execute\.
 For more information about configuring webhooks, see [Creating custom channels in Amazon Pinpoint](https://docs.aws.amazon.com/pinpoint/latest/developerguide/channels-custom.html) in the *Amazon Pinpoint Developer Guide*\.

+1. \(Optional\) The Custom Data is for when endpoints are delivered to the custom channel, the custom data is in the payload as well\.
+This field can contain up to 5000 alphanumeric characters\.

 1. For **Specify the endpoint types that will receive this message**, select the endpoint types that the custom channel applies to\.
 By default, only the **Custom** endpoint type is selected\.
 To add additional endpoint types, select **Choose endpoint types**\.
 **Note**